rwaldron/tc39-notes/es8/2017-03/mar-21.md

 LBR: Yes.

 BT: We recognize that the copyright header is potentially useful, but is not a requirement for copyright.
 We just have to make...if we have consensus, the burden of having to put that in every file.
-[Risk of ] not having it in every file is extremely unlikely...
+[Risk of] not having it in every file is extremely unlikely...

-AWB: If the microsoft lawyers will represent your opinion on this...
+AWB: If the Microsoft lawyers will represent your opinion on this...
 If you can..

 AK: We had a similar case in our tests.
 We don't have headers in our test and we're keeping it that way.